otavioschwanck/new-file-template.nvim/README.md

  disable_autocmd = false, -- Disable the autocmd that creates the template.
 You can use manually by calling :InsertTemplateFile, disable_filetype = {}, -- Disable templates for a filetype (disable only default templates.
 User templates will work). disable_specific = {}, -- Disable specific regexp for the default templates.
 Example: { ruby = { ".*" } }.
-To see the regexps, just look into lua/templates/{filetype}.lua for the regexp being used.
+To see the regexps, just look into lua/templates/{filetype}.lua for the regexp being used. suffix_as_filetype = false, -- use suffix of filename rather than vim.bo.filetype as filetype }
-}
 ```
 # Creating new templates